wwfyde/dify-docs/en/tutorials/cloudflare_workers.md

 ## Getting Started

-Since the Dify API Extension requires a publicly accessible internet address as an API Endpoint, we need to deploy our API extension to a public internet address.
+Since the MoLook API Extension requires a publicly accessible internet address as an API Endpoint, we need to deploy our API extension to a public internet address.
 Here, we use Cloudflare Workers for deploying our API extension.

 We clone the [Example GitHub Repository](https://github.com/crazywoola/dify-extension-workers), which contains a simple API extension.
 We can modify this as a base.